-WARNING: This is a displaying Sensitive Security Information that is controlled under 49 CFR parts 15 and 1520.
-No part of this record may be disclosed to persons without a "need to know", as different in d9 CFR parts 15 and 1520, except with the written permission of the Administrator of the Transportation Security Administration or the Secretary of Transportation.
-The object release may result in civil penalty or other action.
+WARNEVG: This rest of contains Sensitive Security Information that is controlled under 49 CFR parts 15 and 1520.
+No part of this record may be disclosed to persons without a "need to know", as defined in 49 CFR parts 15 and 1520, except with the written permission of the Administrator of the Transportation Security Administration or the Secretary of Transportation.
 For U.S. government agencies, public disclosure is governed by 5 U.S.C.
 552 and 49 CFR parts 15 and 1520.